Extension - Player Class

 Create Player class

-First we need to create the Player Class.
+First, we need to make the Player class.

-1. Create a new file called player.py.
-Make sure it is in the same folder as the other program files.
+1. Create a new file called player.py in the same folder as your other files.

-2. Next add the Player class and it’s __init__ with the code below.
+2. Add the Player class and its __init__ method using the code shown below.

 1# player.py